Inherited Craziness

 Winship Soppit (b.
 1842), elder son of Joseph Soppit and Catherine Winship, married an Ann Hall in Durham, in the 4th quarter of 1871.
 (There's more than one Ann Hall born in the relevant area, so it would require more clues.)

-Winship and Ann had six children, but I'm not sure any survived:
+Winship and Ann had six children:

 1. Winship Soppit b.
-1872 M Quarter in HOUGHTON-LE-SPRING Volume 10A Page 475, died in the same quarter, 1872 M Quarter in HOUGHTON-LE-SPRING Volume 10A Page 345
+1872 M Quarter in HOUGHTON-LE-SPRING Volume 10A Page 475 (Died in the same quarter, 1872 M Quarter in HOUGHTON-LE-SPRING Volume 10A Page 345)

 3. Joseph Soppit b.
-1877 M Quarter in DURHAM Volume 10A Page 396, died aged 1, in 1878 M Quarter in DURHAM Volume 10A Page 197
+1877 M Quarter in DURHAM Volume 10A Page 396 (Died aged 1, in 1878 M Quarter in DURHAM Volume 10A Page 197)

 4. John Winship Soppit b.
 1879 M Quarter in DURHAM Vol 10A Page 373

 5. Margaret Soppit b.
-1881 J Quarter in DURHAM Volume 10A Page 385, died again in the same quarter, 1881 (Volume 10A Page 181)
+1881 J Quarter in DURHAM Volume 10A Page 385 (Died in the same quarter, 1881 (Volume 10A Page 181)

 6. Edith Annie Soppit b.
-1885 S Quarter in GATESHEAD Vol 10A Page 795
+1885 S Quarter in GATESHEAD Vol 10A Page 795.
+(Died aged 2 in 1887 D Qtr in GATESHEAD Vol 10A Page 486)

 In 1881, Winship Soppitt (sic) (38) Blacksmith at colliery, was living at Colliery Houses, 22, Framwellgate, Durham with wife Annie (29), John W (2) born at Framwellgate Moor; Margaret (0) and Annie Pallister (9) Niece.